CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/troubleshooting.md

 ## Troubleshooting Quick Guide

+### Desktop startup failures

+If the desktop splash changes to the startup error page, inspect `%LOCALAPPDATA%\XREPORT\data\logs\desktop-shell.log` and the timestamped backend log.
+The shell rejects stale or mismatched runtime manifests, waits for the readiness contract plus authenticated `/api/health`, and reports an early backend exit instead of leaving an orphan process.
+It sends a bounded graceful shutdown request first; the Windows Job Object terminates descendants if the timeout expires.

+The packaged backend chooses a free loopback port, so a process using 5003 does not prevent startup.
+Only one CPU/CUDA/portable/installed XREPORT desktop instance is allowed per Windows user.
+MSI uninstall preserves user data;
+remove `%LOCALAPPDATA%\XREPORT\data` manually only for a complete reset.
+The CPU and CUDA products intentionally share that data directory while using variant-specific immutable runtime archives.

 - UI not reachable:
   - check `UI_HOST` and `UI_PORT` in `settings/.env`
   - verify the backend is running on `FASTAPI_HOST` and `FASTAPI_PORT`